-4. Delivery pipe: One end of the supply pipe is linked with the delivery part and the opposite end on the discharge level.

-e) Suction and delivery values: These values are introduced at the suction end and supply end, respectively; these values are non-return values.
+5. Suction and delivery values: These values are introduced at the suction end and supply end respectively, these values are non-return values.

 Working of Reciprocating Pump:

-The reciprocating pump is very simple to function and works like an I.C engine.
+The reciprocating pump is very simple to function and works like I.C engine.

 1. The piston has the function of providing suction pressure, in order that the liquid can be lifted up or sucked with great pressure.

-Then comes the compression part which is able to present the required pressure energy for the fluid.
+2. Then comes the compression pressure which is required pressure energy for the fluid.

-In this part, the piston has to do numerous work in order that the liquid could be compressed correctly and its pressure could be raised to the specified degree.
+3. In this part, the piston has to do various work in order that the liquid could be compressed correctly and its pressure could be raised to the specified degree.

 4. The inlet and outlet valves open at a fixed pressure that is determined by the manufacturer.

-In single-acting type, it sucks from one side and moves only to that side, but in the dual reciprocating pump, in which each stroke has the function of simultaneous suction and discharge.
+In single-acting type, it sucks from one side and moves only to other side, but in the dual reciprocating pump, each stroke has the function of simultaneous suction and discharge.

 This pump can be used as a compressor, however we have to rearrange a good valve that may function with good frequency.

-Note: The alternating pump is a positive displacement pump which implies that the fluid can only transfer in a single direction, never transfer backwards.
+- The alternating pump is a positive displacement pump which implies that the fluid can transfer in single direction, never transfer backwards.

 - This pump always begins with the outlet valve open, otherwise, the pressure will proceed to rise and will break the pipeline or pump.

-(To)